rhpvorderman/sequali/README.rst

                             estimate the deduplication rate.
 Maximum stored
                             sequences: 2 ** bits * 7 // 10.
 Memory required: 2 **
                             bits * 24.
 Default: 21.
+      --fingerprint-front-length N
+                            Set the number of bases to be taken for the deduplication fingerprint from the front of the sequence.
+Default: 8.
+      --fingerprint-back-length N
+                            Set the number of bases to be taken for the deduplication fingerprint from the back of the sequence.
+Default: 8.
+      --fingerprint-front-offset N
+                            Set the offset for the front part of the deduplication fingerprint.
+Useful for avoiding adapter sequences.
+                            Default: 64.
+      --fingerprint-back-offset N
+                            Set the offset for the back part of the deduplication fingerprint.
+Useful for avoiding adapter sequences.
+                            Default: 64.
       -t THREADS, --threads THREADS
                             Number of threads to use.
 If greater than one sequali will use an additional thread for gzip decompression.